abumq/easyloggingpp/README.md

 * `_ENABLE_FATAL_LOGS` macro enables or disables fatal logs (`0` for disable `1` for enable)
 * `_ENABLE_PERFORMANCE_LOGS` macro enables or disables performance logs (`0` for disable `1` for enable)

+*Note*, when the logging is turned off, it will not affect any code, it will not result in any compilation error, in fact, compiler will ignore those lines.
+Even the functions defined using `SUB` and `FUNC` will behave normally as they would do otherwise when EasyLogging++ is not being used at all.

 #### Other Configurations
 ```C++